SAFE-SQL: Self-Augmented In-Context Learning with Fine-grained Example Selection for Text-to-SQL: Abstract

 \section{Abstract}

 Text-to-SQL aims to convert natural language questions into executable SQL queries.
 While previous approaches, such as skeleton-masked selection, have demonstrated strong performance by retrieving similar training examples to guide large language models (LLMs), they struggle in real-world scenarios where such examples are unavailable.
-To overcome this limitation, we propose Self-Augmentation in-context learning with Fine-grained Example selection for Text-to-SQL (SAFE-SQL), a novel framework that improves SQL generation by generating and filtering self-augmented examples.
-SAFE-SQL first prompts an LLM to generate multiple Text-to-SQL examples relevant to the test input.
-Then SAFE-SQL filters these examples through three relevance assessments, constructing high-quality in-context learning examples.
-Using self-generated examples, SAFE-SQL surpasses the previous zero-shot, and few-shot Text-to-SQL frameworks, achieving higher execution accuracy.
-Notably, our approach provides additional performance gains in extra hard and unseen scenarios, where conventional methods often fail.
+To overcome this limitation, we propose \textbf{S}elf-\textbf{A}ugmentation in-context learning with \textbf{F}ine-grained \textbf{E}xample selection for Text-to-\textbf{SQL} (SAFE-SQL), a novel unsupervised framework that enhances SQL generation by generating and intelligently filtering self-augmented examples.
+SAFE-SQL leverages an LLM to generate diverse Text-to-SQL examples, which are then filtered by a novel fine-grained mechanism using criteria for semantic similarity, structural alignment, and reasoning path quality to curate high-quality in-context learning examples.
+Leveraging these carefully selected self-generated examples, SAFE-SQL significantly surpasses previous zero-shot and few-shot Text-to-SQL frameworks, achieving superior execution accuracy.
+Notably, our approach demonstrates substantial performance gains in challenging extra hard and unseen scenarios, where conventional methods often struggle.